conda-forge/conda-forge.github.io/docs/how-to/emergencies/fix-a-packaging-error.md

 Sometimes a serious packaging error may be discovered once the packages are built and published.
 For example, some necessary files may be missing, and part of the functionality may stop working correctly after an upgrade.
-Besides publishing a fixed version, it may be desirable to remove the broken packages to prevent users from installing them.
+Provided this is not a problem with the source code itself, but a problem in the recipe, it can be fixed by publishing a new build using the same upstream archive and version.
+Besides publishing the fix, it may be desirable to remove the broken packages to prevent users from installing them.

 ## Pushing a fixed version